 Studying other writers’ books isn’t a magic formula for success.
 “Successful author got away with X, therefore I can do X in my book” does not follow.
 There are lots of factors that go into making a book successful; it’s quite possible I’ll get the mix wrong.
 Still, I think rereading the book was helpful.

 #SFWApro.
-Covers by Perez, all rights remain with current holders.
+Cover art by Jason Chan, all rights remain with current holder.